The lower central series of a right-angled Artin group: Introduction

 \begin{reptheorem}{t:main} $L_\G$, $L_\mathcal{C}$, and $L_\mathcal{D}$ are isomorphic as graded Lie algebras.
 Furthermore, the central filtrations $\mathcal{C}$ and $\mathcal{D}$ are equal, so that $\gamma_k(A_\G)=D_k$ for all $k \geq 1$. \end{reptheorem}

 We are now able to use Lyndon elements and $L_\G$ to describe the lower central series of $A_\G$ in more detail.
 For instance, Proposition \ref{p:dinfo} now implies:

-\begin{reptheorem}{t:tfn} If $k \in \mathbb{N}$, then $\g_k(A_\G)/\g_{k+1}(A_\G)$ is free-abelian, and $A_\G/\g_k(A_\G)$ is torsion-free nilpotent. \end{reptheorem}
+\begin{reptheorem}{t:tfn1} If $k \in \mathbb{N}$, then $\g_k(A_\G)/\g_{k+1}(A_\G)$ is free-abelian, and $A_\G/\g_k(A_\G)$ is torsion-free nilpotent. \end{reptheorem}

+We have attempted to make this work as self contained as possible.
+In particular, we do not assume any results concerning free Lie algebras, which allows the theory of free Lie algebras and the \emph{free partially commutative Lie algebras} studied here to be developed in parallel.
+This comes at the cost of assuming certain facts about the combinatorics of words in RAAGs.
+We hope that this trade-off is beneficial for the reader.
 A wonderful aspect of Magnus' approach to the study of free groups is how nicely the overall structure of his work translates to right-angled Artin groups.
 An avid reader is encouraged to compare Section \ref{s:Magnus map} of this paper with Section 5.5 of \cite{MKS}.
 The statements contained in this paper are adapted to deal with the more general setting of RAAGs, however very little work needs to be done in ensuring the proofs then follow through as well.

-The author would like to thank Dawid Kielak for a series of helpful comments.
+The author would like to thank the referee for a careful reading of the paper and helpful advice and Dawid Kielak for a series of helpful comments.